grassdog/dotfiles/Installation.md

-# OS X Installation
+# Bootstrap up a macOS box

-This repo contains the bulk of what I use to stand up a OSX box how I like it.
-Follow the steps below.
+Use the steps below to stand up a macOS box how I like it.

 ## Bootstrap up the environment